DamonOehlman/rtc.io-guidebook/manuscript/02-Connecting.md

 ## Locally connecting Peer Connections

 For the moment, let's take signaling (over a network) out of the equation and get two peer connections talking to each other in a single browser window.
+Let's start by having a look at what is involved with making one side of this equation work.

+Displayed below is some code that demonstrates a simple process of generating an offer:

+<<(code/connecting/createoffer.js)

 The code below demonstrates what is required to make this happen:

 <<(code/connecting/p2p-singlebrowser.js)

 ## Enter `rtc-quickconnect`

 The `rtc-quickconnect` module exists to help get peer connections established quickly between peers in a common room.
 As simple example of using quickconnect (without media or data exchange) is shown below:

+> __NOTE:__ To actually see this demo work, you will either need to open the guidebook in two separate browser tabs, or complete it with friends in the context of a workshop.

 <<(code/connecting/quickconnect-intro.js)